Updated Jan 28, 2026

 Text Link

 The HR technology landscape is experiencing a seismic shift.
-With 70% of new applications expected to use no-code or low-code technologies by 2025, HR leaders are increasingly turning to these platforms to streamline operations, enhance employee experiences, and drive digital transformation.
-Our research shows that organizations implementing no-code HR solutions are achieving ROI of up to 900% within the first year, with 85% of employers reporting significant time savings through automation.
+With 70% of new applications expected to use no-code or low-code technologies by 2026, HR leaders are increasingly turning to these platforms to streamline operations, enhance employee experiences, and drive digital transformation.
+Research shows that organizations implementing no-code HR solutions are achieving ROI of up to 900% within the first year, with 85% of employers reporting significant time savings through automation.

 For HR departments facing chronic understaffing—with 57% of HR professionals working beyond normal capacity—no-code tools represent a critical solution.
 These platforms enable HR teams to build custom applications, automate workflows, and create employee portals without writing a single line of code.
 The results speak for themselves: companies using no-code HR tools report 30% cost savings per hire, 50% reduction in onboarding time, and 82% improvement in new hire retention.

-1. Adalo: The Complete No-Code Platform for Custom HR Applications
+1. Adalo: The AI-Powered Platform for Custom HR Applications

 Adalo stands out as the premier choice for HR leaders seeking to build sophisticated, custom applications that perfectly match their organizational needs.
-Founded in 2018, Adalo has evolved into a comprehensive no-code platform that enables HR departments to create both mobile and web applications with remarkable ease and flexibility.
+With the launch of Adalo 3.0 in late 2025, the platform underwent a complete infrastructure overhaul, delivering 3-4x faster performance and modular architecture that scales with your organization's growth.

 Key Features and Capabilities

-Adalo's universal publishing capabilities through Adalo 2.0 allow HR teams to build once and deploy everywhere—web, iOS, and Android—from a single codebase.
+Adalo's universal publishing capabilities allow HR teams to build once and deploy everywhere—web, iOS App Store, and Google Play Store—from a single codebase.
 The platform's intuitive drag-and-drop interface makes it accessible to HR professionals without technical backgrounds, while its powerful features enable the creation of complex workflows and integrations.

 Core HR capabilities include: